Glossary of shipping terms

 LCL – “Less than Container Loaded”

-Container used by more than one shipper both on departure and arrival.
-A typical case is the groupage, where the final destination is not the whole container but individual packages, pallets, cartons etc.
+Container used by multiple subjects both at departure and upon arrival.
+A typical case is groupage, where the batch of goods is not the cntr but individual packages, pallets, cartons etc.

 Liner